opencpn-radar-pi/radar_pi/README.md

 ln -s /usr/local/Cellar/gettext/0.19.2/bin/msgfmt /usr/local/bin/msgfmt
 ```

 To target older OS X versions than the one you are running, you need the respective SDKs installed.
-The easiest way to achieve that is using https://github.co
+Official releases target 10.7.
+The easiest way to achieve that is using https://github.com/devernay/xcodelegacy

 ####Building wxWidgets
 (do not use wxmac from Homebrew, it is not compatible with OpenCPN)